Niximkk/TF2-Item-Bank/commands/README.md

-# Creating Custom Commands for TF2 Steam Bot
+# Creating Custom Commands for TF2 I.B.

 ## Introduction

-TF2 Steam Bot is a versatile bot designed for Team Fortress 2 (TF2) players.
+TF2 I.B is a versatile bot designed for Team Fortress 2 (TF2) players.
 You can extend its functionality by creating custom commands.
 This guide will walk you through the process of creating and adding custom commands to the bot.

 ## Getting Started